Insights, Products

 Let’s first look at Google and Apple’s person-to-person (P2P) messaging solutions: RCS and iMessage.

 Both RCS and iMessage have over a billion users each and function similarly to popular over-the-top (OTT) messaging platforms like WhatsApp and Facebook Messenger.
 But the key difference?
 They don’t require users to download an additional app or create a new account.
 Instead, they work within the framework of a user’s native messaging inbox.
-They support rich media, like images and videos, and offer features like read receipts and typing indicators.
+They support rich media, like high-quality images and videos, and offer features like read receipts and typing indicators.
 While both RCS messages and iMessages travel over Wi-Fi or a mobile data connection, they can fall back to SMS if this connection isn’t available.

 What is Rich Communication Services (RCS)?

-Until 2024, RCS messaging was limited to Android devices.
-However, with the release of iOS 18, Apple now supports RCS for P2P messaging in some markets.
-This means richer messaging experiences for Android and iPhone users who are messaging each other, including features like read receipts and typing indicators, regardless of their mobile operating system (OS).
+This means richer messaging experiences for Android and Apple users who are messaging each other, including features like read receipts, typing indicators, and better group chat experiences, regardless of their mobile operating system.

 There are 3.9 billion Android users worldwide, with devices from manufacturers like Samsung, Google, and OnePlus.
 While not all of these devices have RCS enabled, it’s worth noting that RCS is the default messaging app on most new devices that run the Android OS.
 Google reports that over one billion monthly active users have RCS enabled, and it has strong support from global mobile operators.